Every year, thousands of people decide to support our work after talking to one of our fundraisers.

 - Our fundraisers will not under any circumstances take a cash or cheque donation from you on the door.

-Alternatively email your enquiry to: email@example.com or write to Supporter Care, Action on Hearing Loss, 19-23 Featherstone Street, London EC1Y 8SL
+Alternatively email your enquiry to: email@example.com or write to Supporter Care, Action on Hearing Loss, 1-3 Highbury Station Road, London N1 1SE

 About Face-to-Face Fundraising